-American College of Education Reviews - Education Masters
+American College of Education Reviews - Master's in Education

 ACE offers a curriculum which is both challenging and engaging.
 Courses are accelerated, each is 5 weeks for the Master's program and 10 weeks for the doctoral program.
 Accelerated courses are NOT a red flag, most graduate programs offer 5, 8 or 10 week courses.
 I know this because I have worked in higher education for several years.
 Student support services are readily available to students--whenever I sent an email with any question, I typically received a response within hours.
 The best part about ACE is that I will graduating debt free!
 However, I must admit, it isn't all rainbows and sunshine.
 I experienced a few minor inconveniences while enrolled at ACE: for example, the university only offers one commencement ceremony per year (and it's in July), this is upsetting because I'll graduate 7 months before the ceremony; another downfall is that most people are not familiar with the university; the final set back I experienced was that all the rules are not clearly communicated--I had an issue submitting a payment and was forced to pay a $100 late fee, despite never making a late payment and sending multiple emails explaining the difficulty that I had experienced attempting to pay.
 Apparently, I failed to follow a policy I was never aware of.
 In any case, for those of you who think that earning a degree online is somehow less work than attending a brick and mortar institution--you are sadly mistaken.
 At ACE, students must submit a paper, complete a quiz and an additional assignment, each week, every week.
 I have friends who attended graduate schools at more well known, prestigious universities who would complete 3-5 assignments during an entire course.
 My thoughts are all over the place and for that I apologize; however, I hope this provides insight to anyone who's considering ACE.
 Overall, I would recommend it.